-In December 2002, the Board of Directors of the Company approved a plan to sell CPNP.
+In December 2002, the Board of Directors of the Company approved a plan to sell CPNP, which was originally acquired in July 2000.
 On January 22, 2003, the Board of Directors of the Company completed the sale of the Company's 60% equity interest in CPNP to Suncoast.
-In exchange for its 60% equity interest in CPNP, the Company received: (i) 750,000 shares of Suncoast's common stock, which Suncoast has agreed, at its cost and within 60 days from the closing, to register for public resale through an appropriate registration statement (this registration statement was declared effective by the Securities and Exchange Commission in July, 2004) and (ii) 100,000 shares of Suncoast's Series A Redeemable Preferred Stock, which bears interest at a rate of 4.25% per annum and which is redeemable from time to time after March 31, 2003 in such amounts as is equal to 50% of the free cash flow reported by Suncoast in the immediately preceding quarterly financial statements divided by the redemption price of \$10.00 per share.
-The Company owns 19.5% of Suncoast's issued and outstanding capital stock valued at \$79,365, which investment is accounted for on the cost basis method, representing the Company's share of the fair value of Suncoast at the time the transaction was recorded.
-This amount is included in Other Assets in the Consolidated Balance Sheets.
-The disposal of CPNP was completed in order to allow the Company to focus resources on other activities and clinical research and development.
+In exchange for its 60% equity interest in CPNP, the Company received: (i) 750,000 shares of Suncoast's common stock, which Suncoast agreed, at its cost and within 60 days from the closing, to register for public resale through an appropriate registration statement (this registration statement was declared effective by the Securities and Exchange Commission in July, 2004) and (ii) 100,000 shares of Suncoast's Series A Redeemable Preferred Stock, which bears interest at a rate of 4.25% per annum and which is redeemable from time to time after March 31, 2003 in such amounts as is equal to 50% of the free cash flow reported by Suncoast in the immediately preceding quarterly financial statements divided by the redemption price of \$10.00 per share.
+Following the purchase by Suncoast of the Company's 60% equity interest in CPNP the Company owned 19.5% of Suncoast's issued and outstanding capital stock valued at \$79,365, which investment is accounted for on the cost basis method, representing the Company's share of the fair value of Suncoast at the time the transaction was recorded.